 You might already have what you need.
 Categorize each item you currently own and identify if it still serves its purpose and the style you’re going for.
 Do you have items that have an entirely different aesthetic than you’re going for?
 Organize a garage sale for extra funds or donate them to your nearest charity.

-Dive into a garage sale or a secondhand store.
+Dive into a garage sale, estate sale, or a secondhand store.

 Focus on mixing rather than matching.